 You’ve all heard about how simple it is to make Earth-Friendly swaps like swapping out traditional light bulbs to more energy efficient LED light bulbs, but there are SO MANY MORE things you can do!
 The best part about these new swaps is, you might even enjoy some of them and some of them are just as good for YOU as they are for Mother Earth.

-So in celebration of Earth Day 2018, which happens this Sunday, April 22nd, here are our Easy Earth Day swaps 2018.
+So in celebration of Earth Day, which happens this Sunday, April 22 here are our Easy Earth Day Swaps to Make

 1. Hang your clothes to dry (seriously)!

 You don't have to go the full 50s housewife with an apron full of wooden clothes pegs and a Hills Hoist in the backyard (although that would be cool, too).
 There are smaller, indoor options available that can be used in the tiniest studio apartment with ease.
 Bottom line?
 Skip the tumble dryer when you can and your clothes, your energy bill and the environment will benefit.

 It takes more than 1000 years for a toothbrush to break down.
 ONE THOUSAND YEARS.
 Plastic toothbrushes are one of the world’s worst offenders when it comes to environmental pollution.
 By swapping out your current plastic toothbrush for one made of bamboo, you’re doing an easy switch that makes a huge environmental impact.
 Yeah, if that doesn’t make you think twice about that cheap bumper pack of plastic toothbrushes at the supermarket, I don’t know what will.
 Cheap is expensive.